 Since our interpretation of biblical texts is governed by their historical-grammatical context and trajectory in the canon, we do not include the Sodom narrative of Genesis 19: "They called to Lot, 'Where are the men who came to you tonight?
-Bring them out to us that we may have relations with them" (Genesis 19:5).
+Bring them out to us that we may have relations with them'" (Genesis 19:5).
 This text is not included for the following reasons:

 - The wickedness named in Genesis 19 is the intended violent homosexual rape of the guests in Lot's home.
-It is the homosexual violence that is condemned in particular (cf. "Human Sexuality & the Marriage Ethic: Towards a Biblical & Theological Discernment of God in Human Sexuality" published by the Board of the Ordered Ministry in 2007). - The trajectory of "wickedness of Sodom" named in the biblical canon (e.g., Ezekiel 16:49; Amos 4:11; Isaiah 1:10-17) also highlights the arrogance, violence, oppression, and injustice of Sodom rather than homosexual intercourse in particular.
+It is the homosexual violence that is condemned in particular (cf. ECC 2007, p.
+10). - The trajectory of "wickedness of Sodom" named in the biblical canon (e.g., Ezekiel 16:49; Amos 4:11; Isaiah 1:10-17) also highlights the arrogance, violence, oppression, and injustice of Sodom rather than homosexual intercourse in particular.